-NewsChannel 13 and the Red Cross will team up for another Save a Life Blood Drive soon.
-Watch this space for an announcement about the date and locations.
+NewsChannel 13 and the Red Cross will team up for another Save a Life Blood Drive on April 13 from noon to 6 p.m. at these locations:

 You can also donate anytime.
 To make an appointment, call 1-800-RED-CROSS, visit RedCrossBlood.org, or download the Red Cross app and use the sponsor code WNYT.
 Walk-ins are welcome.